peco220807/DAA_ASSIGNMENT2_-SYMBAT/README.md

 - Benchmarking on arrays of different sizes and input types.
 - CSV export of benchmarking results.

+## Class Structure
+Here is a diagram of how the classes are related, so you can quickly see the project structure:

 ## Features
 - **Heap operations**: insert, extractMin, heapify up/down.
 - **HeapSort**: sorts arrays using a MinHeap.